 2 Years Plastic Surgery Residency

-The bottom line is that Plastic Surgeons (those that have completed a Plastic Surgery Residency) have been trained how to do Cosmetic surgery.
-Those in other specialties may perform the procedure, but the extent to which they have been trained may be questionable.
+Residency-trained Plastic Surgeons (those that have completed a Plastic Surgery Residency) have been trained how to do Cosmetic surgery as part of that residency.
+Physicians trained in other specialties have had more variable training in this regard.

 The training imparted by training in any residency program has a great deal to do with the field in which the training occurred.
 In Plastic Surgery, this means a great deal, as there are many differently trained physicians performing surgery in many areas of the body.